MarkoHaralovic/Prediction-of-Hotel-Occupancy/README.md

 LUMEN Data Science 2024

-Place yourself in prediction-of-hotel-occupancy subfolder and run
+Place yourself in prediction-of-hotel-occupancy subfolder by running: cd prediction-of-hotel-occupancy

+- create virtual envirnoment using command: python-m venv <any_name_you_wish_for_env>
+- run either of these commands to activate virtualenv
-   - env/Scripts/activate.bat   //if using CMD
+   - <any_name_you_wish_for_env>/Scripts/activate.bat   //if using CMD
-   - env/Scripts/Activate.ps1 // if using powershell
+   - <any_name_you_wish_for_env>/Scripts/Activate.ps1 // if using powershell

-to activate virtualenv with all the libraries needed to run this project.
+- install dependencies by running command: pip install -r requirements.txt